dnadella787/mqxx/docs/architecture.md

 The solution used here is to keep each milestone narrow, but to choose boundaries that would still make sense in a larger system.

+The protocol baseline for those milestones is currently pinned to `draft-ietf-moq-transport-17`, so protocol-shaped modules should be evaluated against that draft rather than "latest MOQT" in the abstract.

 ## Current architectural slice

 The current codebase implements only the first milestone: namespaces and tracks.
 That is enough to establish several important boundaries early:

-- public protocol model declarations live under `include/mqxx/moqt`
+- protocol model interfaces live under `src/moqt/include/...`
-- public transport-facing declarations live under `include/mqxx/transport`
+- transport-facing interfaces live under `src/transport/include/...`
+- shared support types live under `src/common/include/...`
 - behavior-heavy implementation lives in `src/`
 - tests exercise protocol and state-management logic without touching real networking